Vidya35/cloudify-ansible-example/README.md

 This is simple example that use cloudify-ansible-plugin to run a hello world app using supervisor.
 In this tutorial we will start a Cloudify Manager within a Vagrant box on your laptop, and run the helloworld app through an ansible playbook.

-Note: - This tutorial uses the 3.3 version of cloudify manager and need net access.
+Note: - This tutorial uses the 3.3 version of cloudify manager.

 ##Pre-Requisites: